sourcegraph/deploy-sourcegraph/configure/ingress-nginx/README.md

 ## Installing / Updating

 See [ingress controller documentation](../../docs/configure.md#ingress-controller-recommended).
 The resources in this directory are from the `0.29.0` release of [ingress-nginx](https://github.com/kubernetes/ingress-nginx/releases/tag/nginx-0.29.0).

+# ArgoCD requirements

+ArgoCD requires `--enable-ssl-passthrough` to be enabled on the nginx controller pod